Program overview

 Program Overview

 The Administrative Professional: Legal Services program is tailored to equip students with a comprehensive set of skills essential for administrative roles within a legal office environment.
-In the first year, students concentrate on mastering key software applications that aid in organizing, prioritizing, managing, and presenting information effectively.
+In the first year, learners concentrate on mastering key software applications that aid in organizing, prioritizing, managing, and presenting information effectively.
 They also develop vital problem-solving and communication skills necessary for delivering quality client service.
-The second year emphasizes a deeper understanding of the Canadian legal system and the specific role of legal administrative professionals.
+The second year emphasizes understanding the Canadian legal system and the specific role of legal administrative professionals.
 Students gain proficiency in legal terminology, transcription, and various legal office skills, while also being introduced to legal software systems.
 The program incorporates simulations and experiential learning opportunities, culminating in a workplace practicum that fosters networking and the application of newly acquired skills in a real-world legal setting.

 Program Structure